• Home Home

 Heat pumps do not run as efficiently in cold conditions as warm conditions, but Risinger demonstrated that the units operate normally in cold climates such as Boston, where they filmed the video and it was about 40 degrees.

 Risinger pointed out that some people — including himself previously — believe heat pumps produce air that isn't as warm as that from other mechanisms.
-However, heat pumps output air measuring about 115 to 118 degrees, according to Hazel, and these temperatures are more than sufficient to keep a home at 70 to 72 degrees.
+However, they output air measuring about 115 to 118 degrees, according to Hazel.
+These temperatures are more than sufficient to keep a home at 70 to 72 degrees.

 Heat pumps can also reduce your electricity use for heating up to 75%, according to the Department of Energy.
-These systems can save you up to $1,000 annually on energy bills since heating your home is responsible for a large portion of these bills, and you may be eligible for a tax credit by installing one.
+These systems can save you up to $1,000 annually on energy bills since heating your home is responsible for a large portion of these bills.
+You may be eligible for a tax credit by installing one.

 Homeowners shared their experiences with heat pumps in the video's comments.